See the Authentication API reference for the interactive playground.

 Tenant scoping

-Every JWT issued by Cognito carries atenantId claim.
-The Lambda handler reads this claim and scopes all DynamoDB access to that tenant’s tables.
+Every JWT carries atenantId claim.
+The server reads this claim and scopes all DynamoDB access to that tenant’s tables.
 You cannot query another tenant’s data.

 The tenantId field in the request body is optional.
 If provided, it must match the tenantId in the JWT — a mismatch returns 403.